Let’s dig into why…

 Where (V) in the equation above is your upper limit for nozzle speed.
 Going slower is okay, but going faster risks creating a barber pole pattern.

-Conversely, if you know the nozzle speed (V), you can calculate the recommended spindle speed (RPM) using this equation or the Spindle Speed Calculator below:
+Conversely, if you know the nozzle speed (V), you can calculate the recommended spindle speed (RPM) using the Spindle Speed Calculator below OR this equation:

 RPM= 60*V ⁄ d